Sociology (SYG)

 Prerequisites: Appropriate test scores in reading and writing or exemption from placement testing

-General Education Category: Social/Behavioral General Ed
+General Education Category: Writing Skills Requirement, Social/Behavioral General Ed

 In this course, students will gain an understanding of basic sociological concepts and vocabulary, including the methodological tools, sociological perspectives, and scientific procedures used by social scientists to collect data and conduct research.
 Topics generally include: society and culture, institutions, socialization influences, crime, change, groups, sex, race, and ethnicity, family, class, and population.
 Meets Gordon Rule and General Education requirement.
 Course meets General Education and College Level Communications Skills requirements.